sofyiq/aternos-telegram-bot/README.md

 ## Install Python
 1. Go to this website https://www.python.org/downloads/release/python-3110/ and download python
 2. Launch the installer
-3. Make sure to check ""Add Python.exe to Path
+3. Make sure to check "Add Python.exe to Path"
 4. Follow the instruction

 ## Launching the scripts